yochannah/carpentries.org/pages/core-team-projects.md

 </details>

 ## Curriculum Team
+<br>Team Lead: Toby Hodges
-<br/>Erin Becker · François Michonneau · Zhian Kamvar · Toby Hodges
+<br>Team Members: François Michonneau · Zhian Kamvar

-Led by Erin Becker, the Curriculum Team guides and oversees curriculum development and maintenance and works closely with our Maintainer community and Curriculum Advisor committees.
-François Michonneau, Toby Hodges, and Zhian Kamvar are members of the Curriculum Team.
+Led by Toby Hodges, the Curriculum Team guides and oversees curriculum development and maintenance and works closely with our Maintainer community and Curriculum Advisor committees.
+François Michonneau and Zhian Kamvar are members of the Curriculum Team.
+Erin Becker previously served on this team.
 Some of the projects the Curriculum Team has embarked on since January 2019 include: updating the format of Maintainer meetings, producing a first draft of a Curriculum Development Handbook, working with the Genomics R Maintainers to make progress towards